stephenschoettler/OpenVoice/README.md

 # OpenVoice

 Pretty simple if you want to test.
 Install OpenVoice and then drop my voice.py into your project directory.
+Install argparse datetime and playsound.
 #   Text string
 python voice.py --text "Enter text string here."
 #   Text file